bozdoz/advent-of-code-2021/README.md

 ### How to use

-Test: `go test ./...`
+Test: `docker run --rm $(docker build -q .)`

-Run: `cd 03 && go run three.go partone.txt`
+Run: `docker run --rm $(docker build -q .) sh -c "cd 03 && go run three.go partone.txt"`

 New: `./createDay.sh 04 four`

 ### Dev environment

 Open in VSCode, enable (Remote - Containers)[https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers], and re-open the project in the dev container.
-Then you'll have golang installed/isolated.
+Then you'll have golang installed/isolated (and you won't need to keep building and running the container).

 ### Tech